WISCA/wiscanet-source/README.md

   - Both subsystems provided in edge node source, requires `matlab` or `python` (or both) on `$PATH`.

 # Legal
-Copyright 2017 - 2020, WISCANET contributors
+Copyright 2017 - 2020, WISCANet contributors